 Tirzepatide causes weight loss, and weight loss reduces blood pressure.
 Patients on ACE inhibitors, ARBs, or beta-blockers may experience symptomatic hypotension (dizziness, lightheadedness) as they lose weight.

-A study in the Journal of the American Pharmacists Association highlighted cases of symptomatic hypotension in heart failure patients on guideline-directed medical therapy (GDMT) who started tirzepatide (JAPh, 202300306-0/fulltext)).
+A study in the Journal of the American Pharmacists Association highlighted cases of symptomatic hypotension in heart failure patients on guideline-directed medical therapy who started tirzepatide (JAPh, 2023).
 Blood pressure medication dose reduction may be needed after 10 to 15% body weight loss.
-Monitor blood pressure weekly during active weight loss.
+Monitor blood pressure weekly during active weight loss phases.

-Tirzepatide delays NSAID absorption, which may slow pain relief onset by 30 to 60 minutes.
+Tirzepatide delays NSAID absorption, slowing pain relief onset by 30 to 60 minutes.
 Total anti-inflammatory exposure is not significantly reduced.
 Short-term NSAID use for headaches or muscle pain is generally safe.

-The GI concern is more relevant than the PK concern.
+The GI concern matters more than the PK concern.
 Both tirzepatide and NSAIDs stress the gastric mucosa.
-Prolonged NSAID use while on tirzepatide increases the risk of GI side effects (nausea, stomach pain, erosion).
+Prolonged NSAID use while on tirzepatide increases the risk of nausea, stomach pain, and erosive gastritis.
 Use acetaminophen as a first-line pain reliever when possible, keeping in mind its own Cmax reduction of 50 to 55% after the first tirzepatide dose.

-The FDA prescribing information includes dedicated pharmacokinetic data for this interaction.
+The FDA prescribing information includes dedicated pharmacokinetic data for acetaminophen.
 After the first tirzepatide dose, acetaminophen Cmax dropped 50 to 55% and Tmax shifted from 0.5 hours to 2.5 hours.
-At steady state (5 mg dose), the Cmax reduction moderated to approximately 20%.
+At steady state on 5 mg tirzepatide, the Cmax reduction moderated to approximately 20%.

 Total absorption (AUC) was only modestly reduced (15 to 20%).
 Pain relief from acetaminophen is delayed, not eliminated.
-If you take acetaminophen for a headache while on tirzepatide, expect it to work more slowly.
-Consider taking it 30 minutes earlier than you normally would.
+If you take acetaminophen for a headache while on tirzepatide, expect it to work more slowly than usual.
+Taking it 30 minutes earlier than you normally would compensates for the absorption delay.

 Statins (atorvastatin, rosuvastatin, simvastatin) face a theoretical absorption delay from slowed gastric emptying.
 No clinically significant interaction has been documented in the tirzepatide clinical program or the FAERS database.
 No dose adjustment is needed.
 Continue statins on your normal schedule.